 Astaire Avenue, Garland Drive, Lamarr Avenue, Skelton Circle, and Hepburn Circle are real street names in Culver City, CA, and equally prone to spelling errors as person names.
 In fact, many components of an address are essentially names: streets, cities, states/provinces, or building names frequently include names.
 Often identification involves more than just a name but an entire set of identity attributes such as address and date of birth.

 Extending Rosette to match “embedded names” in addresses was the logical next step.

 Rosette now applies algorithmic smarts to postal addresses the same way it does for personal names in the LABS (beta) release of the new

 How address matching works

-Working on fielded addresses, Rosette applies appropriate edit distance calculations to fields like postal code or street number, and the algorithms of name matching to fields like “street name,” “house (aka, building name),” “city,” “province/state,” and “country.”
+Working on fielded addresses, Rosette applies appropriate edit distance calculations to address fields like postal code or street number, and the algorithms of name matching to fields like “street name,” “house (aka, building name),” “city,” “province/state,” and “country.”
 Within each of the text fields, Rosette matches with respect to:

 |Phonetics and spelling differences||100 Montvale Ave vs. 100 Montvail Av|